 Professionalism and Attendance

 Design is a collaborative profession.
-Clear verbal skills are all important in communicating one's ideas to clients and Design team members, and professional conduct can have a significant impact on the ability of a Designer to succeed.
+Clear verbal skills are important in communicating one's ideas to clients and Design team members, and professional conduct can have a significant impact on the ability of a Designer to succeed.
 Because of the importance of professionalism in communication and conduct, students should maintain themselves according to the following guidelines:

 - Attend each session of class in its entirety.